 However, there are some other factors which are in the person’s control.
 That is, If the person is – :

-- Overweight or obese due to which the cells become more resistant to insulin.
+- Overweight or obesity due to which the cells become more resistant to insulin.

-- Consuming an excess of junk food or smoking cigarettes.
+- Consuming an excess of junk food or processed foods.